Close Menu

 Feb 28, 2025 • Last updated Feb 28, 2025 •

-Ontario PC Party candidate Billy Denault, 24, from Arnprior successfully kept the Tory seat in Renfrew-Nipissing-Pembroke during Thursday’s Ontario election.
-He secured 54.83 per cent of the vote and won by a margin of 14,493 votes.
+Ontario PC Party candidate Billy Denault, 24, from Arnprior successfully kept the Tories’ grip on the Renfrew-Nipissing-Pembroke riding during Thursday’s Ontario election.
+He secured 54.83 per cent of the votes and won by a margin of 14,493 votes.
 Photo by Anthony Dixon /jpg, PM, apsmc

-The name may have changed but the party remains as Billy Denault, a 24-year-old PC candidate from Arnprior, easily claimed victory in Renfrew-Nipissing-Pembroke.
+The name may be new but the party remains the same as Billy Denault, a 24-year-old PC candidate from Arnprior, celebrated his victory in Renfrew-Nipissing-Pembroke.

 This has not loaded yet, but your article continues below.

-Right after polls closed at 9 p. m. on election night, February 27th, results started to pour in and cheers filled the air from Denault’s supporters who had gathered at the Clarion Hotel in Pembroke for the PC Party’s election night celebration.
+As soon as polls closed at 9 p. m. on election night, February 27, results started rolling in and cheers filled the room where Denault’s supporters were gathered at the Clarion Hotel in Pembroke for the PC Party’s celebration.

-With all 96 polling stations reporting their results, Denault dominated the riding with a total of 24,297 votes or 54.83 per cent of the overall vote.
+With all 96 polls accounted for, Denault dominated the riding with a total of 24,297 votes or 54.83 per cent.

-Former Township of Mc Nab/Braeside Councillor Oliver Jacob represented the Liberal Party and came in second with 9,804 votes or about 22.13 per cent.
-NDP candidate Marshall Buchanan placed third with 6,607 votes or around 14.91 per cent.
-Completing the tally were Ontario Party candidate Kevin Holm with 1,587 votes, Green Party candidate Anna Dolan with 1,123 votes and Mark Dickson from the New Blue Party who received only 893 votes.
+In second place was Oliver Jacob from the Liberal Party who previously served as Councillor for Mc Nab/Braeside with a total of 9,804 votes or 22.13 per cent.
+The NDP candidate Marshall Buchanan came in third with 6,607 votes or 14.91 per cent.
+Rounding out the results were Ontario Party candidate Kevin Holm with 1,587 votes, Green Party candidate Anna Dolan with 1,123 votes and Mark Dickson from New Blue Party who received 893 votes.

 This has not loaded yet, but your article continues below.